 The EXIT Protocol proposes the same insight for the abundance transition.

-Today’s billionaires, executives, and financial elites are not villains—they are products of a scarcity-based economic system that rewarded capital accumulation.
-Many of them genuinely believe they are contributing to human progress.
+Today’s billionaires aren’t villains—they’re products of a scarcity-based economic system that rewarded capital accumulation.
+Many genuinely believe they’re contributing to human progress.
 Many of them are.
+But the game is changing.
+When AI, automation, and abundant energy make the production of most goods essentially free, the rules that created billionaires become obsolete.

 The EXIT Protocol offers legacy elites the same deal:

-• The 90% baseline guarantees their material security
+- The 90% Foundation guarantees their material security

-• Participation in the Frontier (5%) maintains meaningful challenges
+- Participation in The Ascent maintains meaningful challenges

 Japan proved that an entire elite class can transform rather than be destroyed.
 The samurai became bureaucrats, entrepreneurs, teachers, and officers.
 Their descendants still form part of Japan’s social elite today—not through inherited stipends, but through education, networks, and achievement.